OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/External_Tools_-_Administration.md

 In this area, the OpenOlat administrators can switch various external tools on and off (e.g. several virtual classrooms) and, depending on the tool, configure certain basic settings that apply system-wide.

 ## BigBlueButton {: #bbb}

-Um Webkonferenzen mit BigBlueButton in OpenOlat zu ermöglichen, muss BBB in der Administration aktiviert und konfiguriert worden sein.
+To enable web conferences with BigBlueButton in OpenOlat, BBB must be activated and configured in the administration.

 [View more details >](BigBlueButton_module.md)